qatouch/qatouch-mcp-server/README.md

 - Search defects containing "timeout" in project ABC
 - Create a high priority defect in project ABC for checkout payment timeout
 - List test runs from project ABC
+- Create a test run named "Regression Run" in project "v7Nz" using modules "2BQXR" and "VeRDL", assign it to user "M7" under milestone "0DLB"
 - Show test run results for test run RUN1 in project ABC
 - Show result history for result RES1 in test run RUN1
 - List available test run statuses